avikumar15/quick-mail-cli/README.md

 Create your [OAuth client ID](https://console.developers.google.com/apis/credentials/) and download the credentials.json file.
 Then run the init command to authenticate gmail, and generate token.
+This command is required to be run only once.

 ```
 $ quickmail init <path/to/credentials.json>